GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 **Complexity Analysis of Merge Sort**

-Time Complexity: O(N log(N)),  Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation.
+Time Complexity: $O(N logN)$,  Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation.

 > T(n) = 2T(n/2) + θ(n)